Families, children and employment

 Whānau Ora – a different approach to family welfare

 Māori and Pasifika whānau are overrepresented among those with lowest incomes.
 They are also families that are most dependent on welfare benefits.
 Analyses of child poverty have highlighted the plight of children in these families, especially if their parents were not in paid work and not eligible for Working for Families tax relief.

 In 2010 Whānau Ora was developed – a new approach to supporting families in need initiated by the Māori Party and adopted by the National Government.
 The focus was on whānau and the sets of relationships around them, rather than on welfare benefits for individuals.
 It recognized that state agencies such as Work and Income were not always the most appropriate organisations to work with families and also that communication between these agencies was limited.
 Interacting with multiple bureaucracies was often stressful for families needing support.

 Whānau Ora was developed to provide cross-government support to families in need through non-governmental organisations contracted to work closely with families to find out what will be useful for them.
 The programme was informed by a model of partnership between families and individuals who might support and assist them – identified as Kaiārahi (or navigators).
 Kaiārahi met with individual families to find out directly from them what they saw as their needs and how they could be supported.
 They then liaised with non-governmental agencies to ensure that they had the support they needed.
 These non-governmental community organisations were contracted by commissioning bodies responsible to a central government agency for delivery of the programme.

 Te ao Māori principles and practices shaped the development of this programme and it was specifically directed at supporting Māori and Pasifika families.
 However, it was available to families of all ethnicities in need of support.

-A review by the Auditor General in 2015, concluded that while programme was innovative in its collective approach to family well-being, better planning and financial management was needed.
+A review by the Auditor General in 2015 concluded that while the programme was innovative in its collective approach to family well-being, better planning and financial management was needed.